RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Results

-With this refinement in mind, using a better prompt to mitigate these findings, we achieve another 9\% improvement over the previous results of strategy (4).
-At this step, we also want to ablate the CoT, making the model respond directly.
-This shows a loss of 25\% in performance.
+With this refinement in mind, using a better prompt to mitigate these findings, we achieve another 9\% improvement over the previous results in strategy (4).
+In this step, we also want to ablate the CoT, making the model respond directly.
+This shows a 25\% loss in performance in experiment (5).

-Adding a reasoning model over the previous experiments, we gain another 19\% performance increase in strategy (6).
-Ablating Retrieval also shows it is still relevant, where we lose 22\% in strategy (7).
+By adding a reasoning model to the previous experiments, we achieve another 19\% increase in performance for the strategy (6).
+Ablating the retriever also shows that it remains relevant, as we lose 22\% in strategy (7).

-Experiments with Mistral show similar patterns but overall weaker results.
-One thing to note is that this model would sometimes not follow the instruction, either by answering with the responses first and then arguing, or by starting an infinite loop of generating additional laws instead of answering.
+Experiments (8)-(12) with Mistral show similar patterns but overall weaker results.
+One thing to note is that this model sometimes did not follow the instructions, either by answering with the responses first and then arguing, or by entering an infinite loop of generating additional laws instead of answering.
 Also, for the experiments where we ablate CoT, the model would perform the same or better by 10-30\%, depending on the dataset used.